What to do when you fall sick just before a major Oxford examination

 1. Speak with your college tutor and/or your department administrator to ask for more information as to how your MCE was considered.

-2. Only after that, should your concerns be unaddressed, you can submit an academic appeal.
+1. Only after that, should your concerns be unaddressed, you can submit an academic appeal.
 Form can be found in the link at the start of this post.

 Unfortunately, the process could take a long time, so do factor this in when considering your application for jobs/further education.

 The appeals process is supposed to take 30 working days, but they do set the caveat that they can extend the timeline for their investigations.
-Some cases have been known to take more than 5 months to complete, and will brush you off with a:
+Some cases have been known to take more than 5 months to complete.
+In fact, I know of folks who have been waiting for the outcome for more than a year.

 The review process